Skip to main content

 Wedding guest shuttle

-One Executive Sprinter on a 4-hour block is $800 base plus tax and gratuity.
+One Executive Sprinter on a 4-hour block is a custom all-in quote.
 On a 20-minute hotel-to-venue loop, a 14-seat van moves roughly 40 guests per hour — so a 120-guest wedding often needs one or two vans, not a bus fleet.
 The Limo Sprinter carries the wedding party itself at the same rate.
 Full coordination details are on our wedding transportation page.

 Corporate offsite or roadshow

-A full-day 8-hour charter is $1,600 base — a mobile office with WiFi and power at every seat, moving up to 14 people between meetings with zero coordination overhead.
-For a leadership team, that's frequently less than the day's catering budget, and it books through a corporate account with consolidated monthly billing.
+A full-day 8-hour charter requires a custom quote — a mobile office with WiFi and power at every seat, moving up to 14 people between meetings with less coordination overhead.
+It can book through a corporate account with consolidated monthly billing.
 Specs and use cases are on the Sprinter van service page.

 Group airport run

-Ten colleagues to JFK: $395 flat, under $40 each, one pickup time, 14+ bags in the rear cargo, flight tracked, and everyone reaches the terminal together.
+Ten colleagues to JFK: request one custom quote, use one pickup time, and keep the group and luggage together.
 The alternative — splitting into three or four vehicles — multiplies pickups, fares, and failure points.
 Our group airport transfer guide covers LaGuardia, Newark, and Teterboro logistics too.

 Frequently Asked Questions